Meier-Stefan/piazza-api/README.md

 ### Interact with an endpoint that requires authentication

-To keep the repository clean and organised, a middleware folder is used like suggested by [this turorial.](https://dev.to/taiwo17/nodejs-authentication-and-authorization-with-jwt-building-a-secure-web-application-236f#set-up-file-structure) The routes that require use the `isAuthenticated` middleware funciton to make sure that the user is logged in and allowed to proceed.
+To keep the repository clean and organised, a middleware folder is used like suggested by [this turorial.](https://dev.to/taiwo17/nodejs-authentication-and-authorization-with-jwt-building-a-secure-web-application-236f#set-up-file-structure) The routes that require use the `isAuthenticated` middleware function to make sure that the user is logged in and allowed to proceed.
 Logged in means that the request headers contain a key value pair of a key containing `auth-token` and a value containing the json web token.If the user is not logged in, or has a wrong json web token, `isAuthenticated` will send the corresponding response instead of letting the route forwarding the request to the controller.

 ## Phase C